Microsoft Active Accessibility: Architecture

 Clients can use logical navigation to explore the Active Accessibility object hierarchy and discover what controls and elements exist.
 To do this, clients rely on proper support for navigation from an IAccessible object to its parent, children, and siblings.
 This form of navigation also provides the foundation on which Active Accessibility clients can develop more powerful capabilities, such as hands-free navigation of UI elements.

-For the list-view control just described in Spatial Navigation, logical navigation provides a simple mechanism for visiting each list-view icon exactly one time.
-To do this, the client could begin with the list-view control's IAccessibleobject, navigate to its first child, and then repeatedly navigate next until accNavigate fails.
-Beginning with the list-view control's last child and repeatedly navigating previous achieves the same result.
+For the list view control just described in Spatial Navigation, logical navigation provides a simple mechanism for visiting each list view icon exactly one time.
+To do this, the client could begin with the list view's IAccessible object, navigate to its first child, and then repeatedly navigate next until accNavigate fails.
+Beginning with the list view's last child and repeatedly navigating previous achieves the same result.

 Because logical navigation is widely used by Active Accessibility clients, all servers must ensure full support for this form of navigation.

 For more information, see the Active Accessibility SDK.